kyma-project/kyma/tests/fast-integration/eventing-test/README.md

 ## Troubleshooting ##

-1. if the `TEST_SUFFIX` env variable was not set during the test execution or a scenario with that suffix already exists, you can get the following error:
+If the `TEST_SUFFIX` environment variable was not set during the test execution or a scenario with that suffix already exists, you will get the following error:
 >_Update of API/Event is not supported yet for the compass scenario_.

-To avoid this error you can first get the list of the already used scenarios:
+To avoid this error, first get the list of the already existing scenarios:
 ```bash
  npm run eventing-get-registered-scenarios
 ```
-and then assign the `TEST_SUFFIX` env variable a value which is not listed in the output of the command above.
+Then, for the `TEST_SUFFIX` environment variable, assign a value that is not listed in the list of existing scenarios.